-There are many challenges ahead for our business.
-We have totally revamped our sales organization and we are refocusing our efforts to concentrate on our core competencies of designing and delivering to customer specifications highly reliable power supplies, power magnetics and power distribution electronics for use in military and severe environment applications.
-In addition, we intend to design and produce some of our own products when we identify a potential need in the marketplace.
-We expect to benefit from these actions, but our strategy is long term and the realization of results will take focus, persistence and time.
+We continue to concentrate on our core competencies of designing and building, to customer specifications, highly reliable power supplies, power magnetics and power distribution electronics for use in military and severe environment applications.
+Our strategy is long term and the realization of results will take focus, persistence, and time.